SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/General_DMA_configuration/Setting_up_HTTPS_on_a_DMA.md

 ## Installing the HTTPS binding in IIS

 1. Open IIS manager.
-It can be found under the Administrative Tools in the Control Panel of your computer.
+It can be found under *Administrative Tools* in the *Control Panel* of your computer.

-1. Select the Computer name in the *Connections* pane on the left, and double-click *Server Certificates* in the pane on the right.
+1. In the *Connections* pane on the left, select the computer name, and double-click *Server Certificates* in the pane on the right.

-1. Right-click in the *Server Certificates* list and select *Import*.
+1. Right-click in the *Server Certificates* list, and select *Import*.
 1. Browse to your certificate, and click *OK*.

-1. In the *Connections* pane on the left, right-click the website and select *Edit Bindings*.
+1. In the *Connections* pane on the left, right-click the website, and select *Edit Bindings*.
 1. In the *Add Site Binding* window, add an HTTPS binding with the selected certificate.
 1. Allow *inbound* TCP port **443** through the Windows Firewall.

 > [!TIP]
-> It is a best practice to disable **HTTP** completely by removing the HTTP binding, meaning that only HTTPS traffic will be accepted.
+> It is good practice to completely disable **HTTP** by removing the HTTP binding, meaning that only HTTPS traffic will be accepted.
 Once the binding is removed, you can close port 80 in the Windows Firewall.

 ## Setting up redirection of all HTTP traffic to HTTPS

-1. Install URL Rewrite 2.0 from the website <http://www.iis.net/downloads/microsoft/url-rewrite>.
+1. Install URL Rewrite 2.0 from the following website: <http://www.iis.net/downloads/microsoft/url-rewrite>

    > [!NOTE]
-   > This step is no longer required from DataMiner 10.0.0/10.0.2 onwards, as this module is automatically included in DataMiner upgrades from this version onwards.
+   > From DataMiner 10.0.0/10.0.2 onwards, this step is no longer required.
+This module is included all DataMiner upgrades as from DataMiner 10.0.0/10.0.2.

 1. Update the default website bindings in IIS to have both HTTP and HTTPS bindings:

    1. In IIS manager, click *Sites* in the *Connections* pane on the left.

-   1. Right-click *Default Web Site* and select *Bindings*.
+   1. Right-click *Default Web Site*, and select *Bindings*.
    1. Click *Add* to add the HTTPS binding.

 1. Configure URL rewriting rules at global level:

    1. In IIS manager, select the *Default Web Site* in the *Connections* pane on the left, and double-click *URL Rewrite* in the pane on the right.

-   1. Right-click in the list of rules on the right and select *Add Rule(s)*.
+   1. Right-click in the list of rules on the right, and select *Add Rule(s)*.

    1. Under *Inbound rules*, select *Blank rule*, and click *OK*.